DIRECTLab/carla-energy-consumption/docs/CARLA_DEMO.md

     * If you cannot find the `carlaclient-env` env, see [conda_env_setup.md](./conda_env_setup.md) Then retry from step 2.
 1. Run `python run_carla_demo.py`
     * See [run_carla_demo.py](../run_carla_demo.py)
-    * It takes about 2 or 3 minutes then the demo will be ready to go.
+    * It takes about 2-3 minutes then the demo will be ready to go.
     * Giving no options will run all the defaults for the demo.

 Note: